nginxinc/nginx-wiki/source/modules/memc.rst

 * **0.8.x**                       (last tested: 0.8.54)
 * **0.7.x >= 0.7.46**             (last tested: 0.7.68)

-It's worth mentioning that some 0.7.x versions older than 0.7.46 might also work, but I can't easily test them because the test suite makes extensive use of the :doc:`echo`'s echo_location directive, which requires at least nginx 0.7.46 :)
+It's worth mentioning that some 0.7.x versions older than 0.7.46 might also work, but I can't easily test them because the test suite makes extensive use of the :doc:`echo`'s echo_location directive, which requires at least NGINX 0.7.46 :)

-Earlier versions of Nginx like 0.6.x and 0.5.x will *not* work.
+Earlier versions of NGINX like 0.6.x and 0.5.x will *not* work.

-If you find that any particular version of Nginx above 0.7.46 does not work with this module, please consider `reporting a bug <memc.report-bugs_>`_.
+If you find that any particular version of NGINX above 0.7.46 does not work with this module, please consider `reporting a bug <memc.report-bugs_>`_.